ADHD VS Stereotypes: What does it really look like in adults?

 Ever heard of the following: Only young boys can have ADHD, people with ADHD cannot focus well, and this condition makes you become impulsive.
 If you have, and you’re also an ADHD adult, then you might have an idea that these are mere stereotypes.
 Here are ADHD Stereotypes vs The Reality.

 Table of Contents

 1. Breaking the ADHD Stereotypes

 ~ Is Stereotyping Bad?

 ~ADHD Stereotype vs. Reality

 Breaking the ADHD Stereotypes

-A stereotype is a generalized assumption about a person or people based upon their race, gender, class, age, sexual orientation, or condition.
-These generalizations are often based on popular belief but are never accurate in every case.
-Unfortunately, there are plenty of these stereotypes when it comes to ADHD, also known as Attention Deficit Hyperactivity Disorder.
+A stereotype is a generalized assumption about a person or people based on their race, gender, class, age, sexual orientation, or condition.
+These generalizations are often based on popular belief but are never accurate in every case 🤔.
+Research shows that stereotyping can be caused by the media, personal experiences, or assumptions.